[x_custom_headline type=”left” level=”h2″ looks_like=”h5″ style=”color: rgb(221,153,51);”]

-It takes far too much time, money and effort to build an app, for there to be any vagueness about how it will generate future income.
-Building an app is a business, and as such, it needs to generate a strong return for it’s investors.
+It takes far too much time, money, and effort to build an app for there to be any vagueness surrounding how it will generate income.
+Building an app is a business, and as such, it needs to generate a strong return for its investors.

 Here are a few suggestions, on the most popular monetization models used today.
 Which one would be best for your app and your business goals?

 How best to monetize your idea depends a lot on what kind of app you have.
 We’ve outlined some of the most popular methods.

 - Advertiser-Supported.
 These apps are free, but users often have to navigate through or listen to advertisements.
 Some ad-supported apps also include an option to pay to remove the ads.
 Pandora is a great example of this; its premium version allows users to have an ad-free listening experience.

 - Freemium.
 These apps are free, but allow users to purchase additional features via an in-app purchase.
 In-app purchases are the most popular and most revenue-generating of allr monetization methods.
 This 2013 TechCrunch article found that in-app purchases made up 76% of all Apple Store revenue.
 Freemium apps also allow users a chance to determine if your product has value to them.
 Candy Crush Saga is a very popular example of this model in action.

 - Subscription.
 The subscription model can be implemented a few different ways.
 You can offer users exclusive access to your content via a set-time, auto-renewing subscription.
 A good example of this is the New Times Crossword app.
 Another subscription-based model offers users an ad-free experience for the cost of a renewable fee, as mentioned above.